pajlads/pajladspack/README.md

 ## Installing

-Use the zip or mcpack in your favourite launcher (whichever is supported).
+Use the zip or mrpack in your favourite launcher (whichever is supported).
 For MultiMc/PolyMc/Prism Launcher consider using [packwiz-installer](https://packwiz.infra.link/tutorials/installing/packwiz-installer/)